Browse Definitions :

 • expert system - An expert system is a computer program that uses artificial intelligence (AI) technologies to simulate the judgment and behavior of a human or an organization that has expertise and experience in a particular field.

-• explainable AI (XAI) - Explainable AI (XAI) is artificial intelligence (AI) that's programmed to describe its purpose, rationale and decision-making process in a way that can be understood by the average person.
+• explainable AI - Explainable AI (XAI) is artificial intelligence (AI) that's programmed to describe its purpose, rationale and decision-making process in a way that the average person can understand.

 • exponential function - An exponential function is a mathematical function used to calculate the exponential growth or decay of a given set of data.